How to Grow Tulips (Even With Deer): Planting, Protection, and Care Tips

 Purchasing Tulip Bulbs

-Selecting healthy tulip bulbs is key to a successful spring display.
-Look for firm bulbs that feel heavy for their size, with a dry, papery outer shell intact (though some varieties may have naturally loose tunics).
+Selecting healthy tulip bulbs is the first step toward a successful spring display.
+Look for firm bulbs that feel heavy for their size and have a dry, papery outer shell.
+Avoid bulbs that feel soft, moldy, or damaged.

 tulips that bloom like peonies